 Analysis / Bias

 The Claremont Institute releases a quarterly review of books primarily written by conservatives or has a conservative view of history.
 The institute also seeks to influence politics by educating conservative influencers, publishing the Claremont Review of Books, filing legal briefs, and engaging in litigation.

-The Claremont Institute has negative views on immigration, with some believing they are shaping President Trump’s policy, especially as it relates to ending Birthright Citizenship.
-In general, the Claremont Institute holds paleo-conservative views, with loose connections to the Alt-Right.
+The Claremont Institute has negative views on immigration, with some believing they are shaping President Trump’s policy, especially regarding ending Birthright Citizenship.
+The Claremont Institute generally holds paleo-conservative views, with loose connections to the Alt-Right.